ricardobucho/leankit-toolkit/README.md

 # Leankit Toolkit (Kit)

-This toolkit was made to improve the speed of switching between cards as well as provide an overview to its user of what is in progress at any given time.
+This script was made to improve the speed of switching between cards as well as provide an overview to its user of what is in progress at any given time.
 A card must always be added to `kit` manually with the proper command and has to be moved between states manually as well.
 All operations are local, nothing is synchronized elsewhere.

 ## Requirements
-* Kit was built using Ruby 2.5.7 and was not tested with older versions
+* Kit was built using Ruby 2.5.7 and was not tested with older or newer versions, use at your own discretion

 ## Installing
 * Clone this repo somewhere